alex-zige/rails_on_rails/README.md

 # Getting start

-This project is used at boilerplate for bootstraping rails project.
+This project is used as a boilerplate for bootstrapping rails projects.
 It includes quite a lot of best practices over the years and tailored for our AWS Opswork deployment life cycle.

 ##Clone project